PerformanC/contributing/README.md

 ### C

 - Use C89 or C99, C89 is preferred.
+- Use snake_case for variables and functions, with `libname_` prefix.
 - Use functions over macros.
 - Use `#define` over `const`.
 - Use `struct` over `typedef struct`.